sastrand/graph_hw/README.md

 ![CWS_CAP](https://github.com/sastrand/graph_hw/blob/master/CWS_CAP.png)

-1. List five different valid topological sorts of the graph of the Cascadia Web Services' Customer Analysis Product.
+1. Using the numbers that represent each service, list five different topological sorts of the graph of the Cascadia Web Services' Customer Analysis Product.

 2. Based on the following pseudocode found [here](https://en.wikipedia.org/wiki/Topological_sorting), implement Khan's algorithm to find a topological sort for any given graph.
 Include your code with your submission